 Michael Walsh.
 Mr. Walsh has been a Director of AerCap since May 5, 2017.
-He is also a non-executive director of Uisce Éireann, the Irish government owned national water utility, and of Limerick Civic Trust, a charitable organization.
+He is also Chair of Shannon Foynes Port Company and a non-executive director of Uisce Éireann, the Irish government owned national water utility, and of Limerick Civic Trust, a charitable organization.
 He previously served as a Non-Executive Director, including Chairman, of a number of companies which finance and lease aircraft and trains throughout the world.
 Mr. Walsh has over 30 years' experience as a Non-Executive Director, senior executive and commercial lawyer in the aircraft leasing and financing industry.
 In 1989, he joined GPA Group plc, the aircraft leasing and financing company, and held a number of senior management positions, including General Counsel.
 Following the acquisition of GPA by debis AirFinance in 2000, Mr. Walsh was appointed General Counsel of debis AirFinance and held that position until 2002.
 From 2003 to 2005, he served as Chief Legal Officer of Bord Gáis Éireann, the Irish gas utility.
 From 1986 to 1989, he was a diplomat in the Irish Diplomatic Service.
 Mr. Walsh is a barrister and a law graduate of University College, Cork, Ireland.
-Mr. Walsh recently undertook training in cybersecurity at the Tepper School of Business, Carnegie Mellon University.

 Robert (Bob) Warden.
 Mr. Warden has been a Director of AerCap since July 26, 2006.
 Mr. Warden is currently a Managing Director at Fortress Investment Group.
 Prior to joining Fortress in August 2023, Mr. Warden was Global Head of Private Equity at Cerberus Capital Management, where he worked for a total of 15 years (2002-2012 and 2018-2023).
-Mr. Warden has worked in the private equity industry for 30 years, including at Pamplona Capital Management, J.H.
+Mr. Warden has worked in the private equity industry for 28 years, including Pamplona Capital Management, J.H.
 Whitney, Cornerstone Equity Investors, and Donaldson Lufkin & Jenrette.
 Mr. Warden received his A.B. from Brown University.